Theelx/prediction-bot/README.md

 This bot is forked from the great https://github.com/jgoping/prediction-bot due to the original's relative lack of features and unmaintained status (last update was 4 years ago as of this writing).
 Go check it out if you want inspiration!

 This is a Discord bot to run predictions, inspired by the Twitch prediction system but with a few additions to make it more Discord-like.
-When added to a server, anyone can begin a prediction with the !question command.
+When added to a server, anyone can begin a prediction with the /question command.
 Users in the server can predict with their points, and a mod or the person who asked the question can mark the question as ready for a payout when the result/outcomes is given.
 The payout in this is a bit more complicated than doubling points if correct, so it gets its own section at the end.

 This bot is written in Node.js with the discord.js module.